Updated: Jan 12

 3. Vitamin D

-Vitamin D is critical for bone health, immune function and mood regulation (I present to you, fellow seasonal depressees, light at the end of the relentlessly overcast tunnel).
+Vitamin D is critical for bone health, immune function and mood regulation.
 It also aids in the absorption of other nutrients, such as calcium and phosphorus.

 The body can actually synthesize vitamin D when it gets enough sun exposure (sans the SPF).
 However, evidence is showing more and more people are struggling to synthesize adequate amounts due to the pollution levels in our atmosphere.
 Vitamin D synthesis also varies greatly with melanin content of the skin, geographical latitude, and season.